ugurilgin/37-Harvard-CS50--Web-Python-and-JavaScript/Edx 06 -- 01 Web Python and JavaScript- JavaScript- Notes.md

   - `onblur` : triggers when an object loses focus (when moving away from an input box, for example)

 ## Manipulating the DOM
-- Beyond just displaying alerts, JavaScript has the power to actually change the contents of a webpage.
 ```html
 <html>
 	<head>